Car Accident Abroad Claims

 Driving is relatively safe in most EU countries, but accidents do happen and there are rules in place to help you get the compensation you are entitled to.

-This page explains what you should do at the scene of the accident and explains how you can start a road traffic accident abroad claim when you return home.
+This page explains what you should do at the scene of the accident and explains how you can start a car accident claim when you return home.

-What should I do if I have a road accident in the EU?
+What should I do if I have a car accident abroad?

-If you’re involved in a road accident in the European Union, call the police and ask for a copy of their report or reference number.
+If you’re involved in an accident in the European Union, call the police and ask for a copy of their report or reference number.
 Ask for an interpreter if you don’t understand what the officer is saying.
 You should also seek any medical attention you need.

 Fill out the European Accident Statement (EAS) if you have one.
 Your insurance company may have given you this form or one may be produced at the scene of the accident.
 This form has different names in different countries such as the Constat Amiable in France and the DAA in Spain.